SCEDC/cloud/pds-fetch-continuous-data/README.md

 ## Getting availability information

-Use the FDSN availability web service **query** endpoint to get information about data availability.
+Use the FDSN availability web service **query** endpoint to get information about data availability. **format=request** produces output in HTTP POST format.
 For more information and help, please see https://service.scedc.caltech.edu/fdsnws/availability/1/

-The example below retrieves all CI stations that start with the letter B and have BHZ channel data between 2019-03-04 and 2019-03-05. format=request produces output in HTTP POST format.
+The example below retrieves all CI stations that start with the letter B and have BHZ channel data between 2019-03-04 and 2019-03-05.

 ``
 wget -O avail.txt "https://service.scedc.caltech.edu/fdsnws/availability/1/query?net=CI&sta=B*&cha=BHZ&loc=--&start=2019-03-04T00:00:00&end=2019-03-05T00:00:00&format=request&nodata=404"